 The Department of Nursing offers a program of study leading to the Bachelor of Science in Nursing degree (BSN).
-This program is fully approved by the Virginia State Board of Nursing and has been granted unconditional accreditation by the Commission on Collegiate Nursing Education.
+This program is fully approved by the Virginia State Board of Nursing.
+The baccalaureate degree in nursing at The University of Virginia’s College at Wise is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791

 After completing the prerequisite courses, students may apply for admission to the nursing major, which has two tracks.
 Upon completion of the general education courses and the required nursing courses, the student will have accrued a total of 120 hours for graduation.